 Reporting poor care of animals

+We are responsible for any welfare issues that arise in premises which we licence.
+Please contact us if you suspect that animal welfare needs are not being met in a premises that we licence.
 For all other enquiries reporting the welfare of animals please call the RSPCA's 24-hour national cruelty and advice line on 0300 1234 999.

 To view the current licences issued by us, please visit our Licences Issued page and select the type of activity from the 'activities' dropdown list.

 By email: email@example.com, providing us with your name, contact details and home or business address; regrettably we are unable to offer advice without this.